Hypothermia is the number one killer

 carry giardiasis organisms.
 They are spread by improper

-deep and at least 100 feet from water.
-Don't let your dogs or other
+inches deep and at least 100 feet from water.
+Don't let your

-domestic animals defecate in or near water supplies.
-Bring your own
+dogs or other domestic animals defecate in or near water supplies.

-bottled water or a water treatment container such as HEALTH SHIELD,
+Bring your own bottled water or a water treatment container such

-of weight.
-Treatment by a physician is the only way to kill the organisms.
+loss of weight.
+Treatment by a physician is the only way to kill

-body is unable to cool itself, causing muscle cramping, and heat stroke
+your body is unable to cool itself, causing muscle cramping, and

 Signs include dehydration, muscle cramps, nausea, dizziness, weakness,